syntasso/kratix/docs/writing-a-promise.md

 cat output/*
 ```

-*If we already have the "Cluster Worker Resources" (see beneath) installed on a test cluster, we can optionally apply the resources in the /output directory and test to see if the Jenkins instance is created.*
+*If we already have the "Worker Cluster Resources" (see beneath) installed on a test cluster, we can optionally apply the resources in the /output directory and test to see if the Jenkins instance is created.*

 Once we are satisified with the image, we can push it so it's ready for use in our pipeline.
 ```bash